signalfx/integrations/telegraf/README.md

 ### DESCRIPTION

-**Deprecation Notice**: Please be advised this integration is deprecated.
-We recommend using the official [telegraf agent](https://github.com/influxdata/telegraf#installation) with the [signalfx output](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/signalfx).
+**Deprecation Notice**: Be advised this integration is deprecated.
+Use the official [telegraf agent](https://github.com/influxdata/telegraf#installation) with the [signalfx output](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/signalfx).